Joshua Williams (cornerback): Professional career

+Kansas City Chiefs

 Williams was selected in the fourth round, 135th overall, of the 2022 NFL draft by the Kansas City Chiefs.
 He was the first player drafted out of Fayetteville State in the regular portion of the NFL Draft.
 He was first to be selected in any part of the NFL Draft since Blenda Gay went in the 1973 Supplemental Draft.

 Williams caught his first career NFL interception in the Week 7 44–23 win over the San Francisco 49ers.
 In the AFC Championship against the Cincinnati Bengals, Williams had an interception on Joe Burrow which helped the Chiefs preserve the lead and win 23–20 when the game was tied at 20.
 The Chiefs reached Super Bowl LVII and defeated the Philadelphia Eagles 38–35.
 In the Super Bowl, Williams recorded four tackles.

 In 2023, Williams won his second straight Super Bowl when the Chiefs defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.
 Williams recorded two tackles in the game.

+Tennessee Titans

+On March 12, 2026, Williams signed a two-year, $6.75 million contract with the Tennessee Titans.
+On August 30, he was placed on injured reserve with a designation to return meaning he would have to miss at least the first four games of the 2026 season.